The Eastview Wrestling Community offers many opportunities for kids of various ages to wrestle throughout the year.

 The 3rd-6th grade group will raise the bar a bit in general athletic training techniques.
 It will also review some of the basic techniques from Session 1 and introduces more intermediate and some advanced wrestling techniques.

-These practices are designed for wrestlers that are ready for competition.
+These practices are designed for wrestlers that are ready for competition, though competitions are optional.
 There will be opportunities to compete and receive coaching in nearby tournaments.
 Session 2 wrestlers may choose to compete in state qualifying tournaments as well.

-New in 2016, the 6th-8th grade group raised the bar a bit in general athletic training techniques.
+The 6th-8th grade group raises the bar a bit in general athletic training techniques.
 They will be strength training and practicing on Mondays and Thursdays with the 9th Grade wrestling team at Eastview High School.
 Practices will generally run from 3:45 (or as soon as they can get to EV and ready for practice) until 5:30.

-It will also review some of the basic techniques taught in the Middle School season and introduces more intermediate and some advanced wrestling techniques.
+This session will review some of the basic techniques taught in the Middle School season and introduces more intermediate and some advanced wrestling techniques.
 All middle school wrestlers are welcome to join this program and practice.
 There will be opportunities to compete and receive coaching in nearby tournaments.
-Session 2 wrestlers may choose to compete in state qualifying tournaments as well.
+Session 2 wrestlers may choose to compete and be coached in state qualifying tournaments as well.

-This Eastview Community freestyle and Greco-Roman club works closely with the Eastview and EVAA wrestling programs along with other local wrestling programs.
+This Eastview Community/Club freestyle and Greco-Roman program works closely with the Eastview and EVAA wrestling programs along with other local wrestling programs from Rosemount and Two Rivers, and others.
 It teaches kids the Olympic styles of wrestling from which our high school style was derived.
 There is more emphasis on positioning and scoring which nicely complements the other wrestling programs.
 This program is open to 1st-12th grade wrestlers with experience and is great for kids who want more competition in a slightly different context or for kids who just want to refine their skills.
 It runs in March and April.

 Parent/Family volunteers are needed for the Thunderbolts Wrestling Tournament.
-If you are unable to provide volunteer time, you may buy out for $25 but your time is much more valuable than that in terms of running a quality tournament.
+If you are unable to provide volunteer time, you may buy out for $30 but your time is much more valuable than that in terms of running a quality tournament and providing funds for a quality club.
 Please consider volunteering.